Differentially Private Optimizers Can Learn Adversarially Robust Models: Introduction

 However, at the intersection of these two concerns, previous works have empirically observed an upsetting privacy-robustness tradeoff under some scenarios, implying the implausibility of achieving both robustness and privacy at the same time.
 In \citet{song2019privacy} and \citet{mejia2019robust}, adversarially trained models are shown to be more vulnerable to privacy attacks, such as the membership inference attack, than naturally trained models.
 In \citet{tursynbek2020robustness} and \citet{boenisch2021gradient}, DP trained models were more vulnerable to robustness attacks than naturally trained models on MNIST and CIFAR10.
 This leads to the following concern:

 On the contrary, we show that DP models can be adversarially robust, sometimes even more robust than the naturally trained models.
 Indeed, we illustrate that DP models can be Pareto optimal, so that any model with higher accuracy than DP ones must have worse robustness.
-We observe that: \begin{enumerate} \item DP training itself does not worsen adversarial robustness in comparison to the natural training; \item The robustness is largely affected by the DP optimization hyperparameters $(R,\eta)$, where different hyperparameters are equally privacy-preserving but significantly different in accuracy and robustness; \item DP optimization hyperparameters $(R,\eta)$ achieving the best accuracy (which can be much less robust than the natural training) is different to those achieving the best robustness. \end{enumerate}
+We observe that: \begin{enumerate} \item DP training itself does not worsen adversarial robustness in comparison to the natural training. \item The robustness is largely affected by the DP optimization hyper-parameters $(R,\eta)$, where different hyper-parameters are equally privacy-preserving but significantly different in accuracy and robustness. \item DP optimization hyper-parameters $(R,\eta)$ achieving the best accuracy (which can be much less robust than the natural training) is different to those achieving the best robustness. \item The robustness is less affected by the privacy budget (e.g. \Cref{tab:multi-atk-cifar10_rob} and \Cref{tab:resnet18 general attacks}).
+Even when we consider non-DP optimization (i.e. $\epsilon=\infty$, no noise but with clipping), the models could be comparably or more robust than naturally trained models (see the blue boxplots in \Cref{fig:dpsgd-intercept-r-boxplot}). \end{enumerate}

 In sharp contrast to the empirical nature of previous arts, we enhance our understanding about the adversarial robustness of DP models from a theoretical angle.
-Our analysis shows that DP classifiers without adversarial training can in fact be the most adversarially robust classifier.
+Our analysis shows that DP classifiers without adversarial training may in fact be the most adversarially robust classifier.
 Motivated by our theoretical analysis, we claim that the hyperparameter tuning is vital to successfully learning a robust and private model, where the optimal choice is to use small clipping norms and large learning rates.
 This is interesting as such a hyperparameter choice is also observed to be the most effective in learning highly accurate models under DP \citep{li2021large,kurakin2022toward,de2022unlocking}.
-In fact, using a small clipping norm is equivalent to normalizing all per-sample gradients, through the automatic clipping \citep{bu2022automatic}.
-This observation allows a clear demonstration that the optimal hyperparameter for natural accuracy is different to that for robust accuracy (only $\eta$ is present because $R$ has been absorbed in the automatic DP-SGD), which may explain previous works' claims that DP models are less robust.
+In fact, using a small clipping norm is equivalent to normalizing all per-sample gradients, which allows a clear demonstration in \Cref{tab:auto} that the optimal hyperparameter for natural accuracy is different to that for robust accuracy (only $\eta$ is present because $R$ is absorbed in the automatic DP-SGD \citep{bu2022automatic}).